Guevara-chan/NimVPN/README.md

 ❗ _Needs elevated UAC ('Run as Administator' works fine) to work properly._ ❗

 # •Featuræ•
-* No data feed required, fully based on trusted remote server list.
+* No data feeds required, fully based on trusted remote server list.
 * No installation required, running single executable with OpenVPN present in system is enough.

 # •Reassembling•